tlatsas/tlatsas.github.io/projects.md

 ### [xcolors][xcolors]
 Source code for [xcolors.net][xcolors-net].
 A flask-powered color theme directory for Xresources-aware terminals.
-Contains a parser that generates the theme templates when the flask starts, much like a static web generator, but instead of html it generates jinja2 templates.
+Contains a parser that generates the theme templates when the flask starts, much like a static page generator, but instead of html it generates jinja2 templates.

 ### [omup][omup]
 Command line ompldr.org uploader written in Python.
-Does not depend on cURL or any other external modules.
+Does not depend on cURL or other external modules.

 ### [line-coding][lc]
 A set of functions that emulate popular line coding techniques line NRZ and Manchester.
 Run on